Canon and Nikon are the two titans of the photographic industry, battling a rivalry over who makes the best cameras for more than seventy years.

 1. Affordable Lenses

-When transitioning to the world of mirrorless cameras, Canon and Nikon took very different approaches when it came to developing its initial line up of lenses.
+When transitioning to the world of mirrorless cameras, Canon and Nikon took very different approaches when it came to developing their initial line up of lenses.

 Canon decided to release premium quality glass from the outset, making super sharp, incredibly fast lenses that came with the requisite price tag.
 They are definitely not cheap.